Graduate Student Profiles

 Richard A. Morales, Ph.D.
 Student

-California All the Way.
+Down to Santa Rosa over the Bay, across the Grapevine to LA.
+I am a second year Ph.D. student, and have come to SLU to study the various approaches to music and cultural scholarship within the urban landscape.
+In doing so, I wish to expand on the current trends in American Studies and research the effects that sound and the built environment have on issues of gender, class, and ethnicity.
+My other research areas include American masculinity and postmodern literature.
 I received my B.A. in Humanities from San Francisco State University, and my M.A. in American Studies from California State University, Fullerton.
-I am a first year Ph.D. student, and have come to SLU to study the various approaches to music scholarship within the urban landscape.
-In doing so, I wish to expand on the current trends in American Studies and research the effects that sound and environment have on issues of gender, class, and ethnicity.
-My other research areas include radical thought and postmodern literature in America.
-I am very happy to be the recipient of both the Sally Casanova California Pre-Doctoral Fellowship and SLU's own Graduate Diversity Fellowship.
-On a personal note, I'd like to say thanks to the American Studies faculty/staff and graduate students for making me feel so welcome in this great city.
-Feel free to read my current articles and music reviews at diginmag.com

 Eva Navarijo, Ph.D.
 Student